jondashkyle/nanocontent/readme.md

 ## In a nutshell

 - Store all of your content in a directory
-- Each page is a sub-directory, and so on
+- Each directory is a page
 - The content for each page is stored in a text file
-- Use the path to each page as a URL in a router

-uhhh yeah need to communicate this clearly.
+- Your file system becomes a router!

 ## Usage